zhangchengyao/CS247-project/README.md

 Basically every file is changed except the runner.py.
 The code can be used by "python2 runner.py" with file needed in the correct position and name.
 You need to use lda.py to generate lda file first and then you can use the runner.py.

+## Multipartite Graph (under 'Multipartite Graph' directory)
+Current code is based on the repo https://github.com/boudinfl/pke.

+multipartiterank.py is modified.

+The experiment is implemented in 'Multipartite Graph Method.ipynb'.

 ## RNN Model Usage (assume under the RNN model directory)
 Current code is based on code written by Rui Meng, here is the original repo https://github.com/memray/seq2seq-keyphrase-pytorch,